LuckyOx04/seawave-backend/README.md

 ```
 2. Open **appsettings.Development.json** and place the values for your case.
 Do the same with **appsettings.json**.

-3. There is a sql script file in the **db-init** directory, which can be used to created the needed database structure in MariaDB.
+3. There is a sql script file **db-init.sql**, which can be used to created the needed database structure in MariaDB.
 In that file, at the end, you have to specify a username and password for your user, trough which the Web API will access the database.

 4. Navigate to the project directory where **SeawaveAPI.slnx** file is located and restore dependencies:
 ```bash